dhananjaygr/Userpermissions/UserPermissions/portal.md

 ![](./Images/Admin.png)

-**Instructor:** Instructors can only access and manage labs they are associated with.
+**Instructor:** Instructor can only access and manage labs they are associated with.
 With instructor access, they can manage users and resources, including adding, deleting, resetting users' environments, extending lab durations, and accessing environments to start or stop resources.

 ![](./Images/Instructor.png)